Section 3 of 9

 The Transit has a ribbed metal floor, which needs to be dealt with before you can lay anything flat.
 Our approach, using a DIYvan closed-cell foam kit:

 Everything was adhered in place.
-The floor ends up as two large plywood panels — heavy enough to stay put, simple enough to be a solid anchor for the furniture going in above it.
+The vinyl runs wall to wall in one piece — no seams, so no places for water to work its way down.
+Waterproof by nature, and the wood effect looks surprisingly good.
+The floor ends up as two large plywood panels under the vinyl — heavy enough to stay put, simple enough to be a solid anchor for the furniture going in above it.
 DIYvan now sell a complete, machined floor with minicell insulation.
 More expensive than our approach but definitely worth thinking about — you get a perfect fit, drop-in floor system that is probably worth the money.